Broast42/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides meaning for search engins and other people who may be reading or editing your page in the future.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A block takes up the width of the page while inline will only use the space needed for content.
+Anything after a block will begin on a new line while after an inline element new content will display right beside it.
+You can change the width and height of block element but you cannot with an inline element.

 3. What are the 4 areas of the box model?

+The inner most part of the box is the content.
+Next is padding which is like invisible spacing between content and the next area which is the border.
+The last outer most part of the box is the margin which provides space betwwen elements if needed.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+All align-items properties work on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+It helps tremendously with teams who are working on the same projects by having a centralised place to keep files.
+And also allowing team members to see changes made by others and/or review work before files get pushed into the main repository.
+It allows for multiple people to work on the same project at once without making it hard to complie eachothers work.
+Also by always commiting your work you can always revert back to a previous 'save' if something goes wrong.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.